Infinite-dimensional stochastic differential equations for Coulomb random point fields: Unique strong solutions of ISDEs: Proof of Theorem

-To prove \tref{l:13}, we utilize a general result developed in \cite{o-t.tail,k-o-t.ifc}.
-A key assumption for the uniqueness of solutions is the tail triviality of the associated random point fields.
+A key assumption for the uniqueness of solutions is the tail triviality of the associated RPFs.
 Starting from the tail decomposition of $ \mu $, we introduce the tail decomposition of Dirichlet forms in \sref{s:81}.
 Using this, we complete the proof of \tref{l:13} in \sref{s:82}.